APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Constructing the Testbed

 \subsection{Applying perturbations to datasets}

+Illustrative examples of all perturbations are shown in Table~\ref{table:perturbation_example}.
+For the \testbed testbed, we propose and apply perturbations to a \textit{candidate summary}, which is an extractive summary constructed in the oracle setting with additional lexical variation introduced through round-trip translation \citep{ormazabal2022principled} (Illustration in App.
+Figure~\ref{fig:hypotehsis}).\footnote{To achieve the necessary level of control for detecting the sensitivity of automated scores to perturbation modifications, we opt to use an extractive summary instead of a language model to generate the candidate summaries.} We do not perturb the target text directly since the resulting candidate summary would be overly similar to the target, which would be unrealistic.

-While the majority of metrics we assess only require targets and model-generated text (\textit{hypothesis}), SARI and LENS additionally make use of the source text.
-For the \testbed testbed, we propose an \textit{oracle hypothesis}, a reasonable extractive hypothesis that summarizes the source text with lexical variations while minimizing factual inaccuracies \cite{guo2021automated}.
-For CELLS, the oracle hypothesis is created by selecting the set of source sentences yielding the highest ROUGE-L score when compared to the target summary and then introducing lexical variability through round-trip translation \citep{ormazabal2022principled}.\footnote{Why not use the extractive summary directly?
-Metrics like SARI expect simplified hypotheses and exhibit degenerate behavior when used to evaluate extractive summaries.} Because PLABA is sentence-aligned, no extraction is needed, and the oracle hypothesis is created simply by round-trip translating the target.
+For CELLS, an extractive summary is created by selecting the set of source sentences yielding the highest ROUGE-L score when compared to the target summary, and this summary is then round-trip translated through German to derive the candidate summary.
+To identify the optimal extractive summary, we exhaustively evaluate all possible subsets of sentences from the source document while preserving their original order, ensuring the highest ROUGE-L score is achieved.\footnote{Why not use the extractive summary directly?
+Metrics like SARI expect the candidate summary to contain simplified text and exhibit degenerate behavior when used to evaluate extractive summaries directly.} The PLABA dataset already contains sentence alignments, with sources and targets having similar lengths, so we produce the candidate summary through round-trip translation of the target alone.
 Details are in App.~\ref{sec:round_trip_translation_appendix}.

-We apply all perturbations to the oracle hypotheses, where each perturbation introduces a \textit{change} (e.g., add/swap sentences) at some \textit{magnitude} (e.g., replace 50\% of sentences).
-Given costs associated with some of our perturbations (e.g., LLM-based simplification), we restrict perturbation experiments to dataset test splits (stats in Table~\ref{table:cells_plaba_dataset}).
+We apply all perturbations to these candidate summaries as described below, where each perturbation introduces a \textit{change} (e.g., add/swap sentences) at some \textit{magnitude} (e.g., replace 50\% of sentences).
+Due to the high costs associated with some of our perturbations (e.g., LLM-based simplification), we restrict our testbed to the test splits of our diagnostic datasets (stats in Table~\ref{table:cells_plaba_dataset}).\footnote{The CELLS dataset contains 63k pairs; only the test split with 6.3k pairs is used for \testbed construction.} To mitigate the effects of randomness, we use two random seeds to produce all perturbations.

-For \textit{informativeness}, we add sentences to the oracle hypothesis from ACL papers \citep{bird2008acl} to simulate out-of-domain hallucinations and Cochrane abstracts\footnote{\href{https://community.cochrane.org}{https://community.cochrane.org}} for in-domain hallucinations.
-For sentence addition, we add up to the same number of sentences as in the oracle hypothesis.
-For sentence deletion, we delete sentences until a single sentence remains.
-For keyword definitions, we add up to three definitions, the average number of nouns explained in CELLS abstracts \cite{guo2022cells}, i.e., 100\% perturbed adds three definitions.